BrankoRaicevic/CLI-Calendar/README.md

 ### Further improvements that could be implemented

-* Rewise current user class into being a singleton class
 * Replace the current hashing algorithm, MurmurOAAT64, with a cryptographic hash function
 * Replace the current text encryption algorithm with a proper one
 * Add the ability to add, remove and view user events for dates with just input from the command line